vcuello/INFM600-Cuello-Wells/README.md

 # Dataset Combination Process

-To join both datasets, the research team identified the common key to combined the datasets for               *2013 Library Typology*  and  *2014 E-Reading and Gadgets*  using the state key id (FIPS code).
+To join both datasets, the research team identified the common key to combine the datasets for               *2013 Library Typology*  and  *2014 E-Reading and Gadgets*  using the state key id (FIPS code).
 Before joining the sets, new variables were defined for each dataset to transform the data from measures taken from individuals nationally to significant state measures.

-The team used excel to do the new variable calculations and define a new join dataset as follows:
+The team used Excel to do the new variable calculations and define a new join dataset as follows:

 ## 2013 Library Typology